Who We Serve

 Ascent advises two distinct client types:

-AI-native companies building the governance infrastructure — documented, validated, board-ready — that turns compliance from a cost into a competitive moat.
-Enterprise buyers and regulated institutions are increasingly selecting vendors based on the rigor of their AI governance posture.
-The companies that build it early will have something competitors cannot replicate on short notice: a track record.
-For AI-native companies targeting financial services and asset management, Ascent brings an additional advantage: deep fluency in how that ecosystem operates, how buyers and regulators evaluate vendors, and what governance posture actually signals credibility in that market — not just in theory, but in practice.
+For companies targeting financial services and asset management, Ascent brings deep fluency in how that ecosystem operates, how buyers and regulators evaluate platforms and providers, and what governance posture actually signals credibility in that market — not just in theory, but in practice.

 What makes Ascent's approach distinctive is the combination of expertise it brings to both: deep governance and legal experience, financial services regulatory fluency, and the strategic perspective to connect AI decisions to business outcomes — not just control frameworks.